Hong Kong's first 'patriots-only' election kicks off - Up News Info

 China promised universal suffrage as an ultimate goal for Hong Kong in its mini-constitution, the Basic Law, which also states the city has wide-ranging autonomy from Beijing.

-Democracy campaigners and Western countries say the political overhaul moves the city in the opposite direction, leaving the democratic opposition with the most limited space it has had since Britain handed its former colony back to China in 1997.
+Democracy campaigners and Western countries say the political overhaul moves the city in the opposite direction, leaving the democratic opposition with its most limited space since Britain handed the former colony back to China in 1997.

 Committee membership for 117 community-level district councilors, dominated by democrats, was scrapped, while more than 500 seats designated for Chinese business, political and grassroots groups were added.